This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Dogs are effectively ‘gambling addicts’ and by only rewarding them some of the time we tap into their innate desire to gamble and this keeps their enthusiasm for training high.

-An explanation of the gambling phenomenon used in dog training is outside the scope of this article but you can read about it in modern dog magazine by clicking here.
+An explanation of the gambling phenomenon used in dog training is outside the scope of this article but you can read about it in modern dog magazine.

 So please do not treat every time.
 We need our puppy to learn that being in the crate is nice and relaxing, not just a way to get a guaranteed treat.

-Have them lie down in the crate, gently close the door and instantly open it again.
-Click and treat.
+- Have them lie down in the crate, gently close the door and instantly open it again.

 Using Meal Time To Get Used To A Closed And Latched Door

-Steps 13 To 17: Build Puppy’s Confidence So We Can Leave The Room
+Part 4: Build Puppy’s Confidence So You Can Leave The Room

 Once they can successfully and reliably do a 1 minute down in the crate with the door latched, it’s time to start training time in the crate as you move away and eventually completely leave the room.

-Have puppy lay in the crate, close and latch the door and take a step backwards.
-Instantly return, open the door, click and treat.
+- Have puppy lay in the crate, close and latch the door and take a step backwards.

 Repeat steps 13 and 14, but this time move all the way to the exit of the room, remaining just inside.